RareSkills/blog/invariant-testing-solidity/invariant-testing-solidity.md

 cd invariant-exercise
 ```

-Now we have our foundry project ready.
+Now we have our Foundry project ready.

 ## Foundry configs